WHAT IS THE FASB NONPUBLIC ENTITY TEAM, AND WHAT DO THEY DO?

 - Information provided in financial statements and notes about liquidity, financial performance, and cash flows.

-OTHER RECENT MATTERS OF INTERESTFollowing arerecent matters of other active projects that are of particular interest to not-for-profit Entities.
+OTHER RECENT MATTERS OF INTERESTFollowing are recent matters of other projects that are of particular interest to not-for-profit Entities.

-Definition of a Nonpublic Entity—The objective of this project is to re-examine the definition of a nonpublic entity.
+Definition of a Nonpublic Entity—The objective of this project was to re-examine the definition of a nonpublic entity.
 On August 7, 2013, the Board issued an Exposure Draft to seek comments on proposed definition of a public company, including implications for private companies and not-for-profit entities.
-Comments are requested by September 20, 2013.
+On December 23, 2013, the FASB completed this project with the issuance of Accounting Standards Update No. 2013-12, Definition of a Public Business Entity—An Addition to the Master Glossary.
 More information on this project can be found here.

 Disclosure Framework—On August 7, 2013, the Board discussed whether the decision process as described in the Invitation to Comment, Disclosure Framework, appropriately addresses the needs of providers of resources to not-for-profit entities (especially donors) and, if not, what would be added or amended.
 The Board tentatively decided that the decision process is sufficient to address the needs of donors if the wording is modified to refer specifically to donors, and pursuit of the entity’s mission or services.
 More information on this project can be found here.